Has Nikon fallen asleep

 If that is indeed the destination then I’m least worried about Nikon, they clearly made wildlife photography a top priority, but i am not sure where it will leave our niche with Sony and canon.
 Probably addressed as a spill-over from professional sport photography, but then we will have to deal with systems priced accordingly.
 Which would make the lack of attractive DX solutions even more impactful.

-I think one thing Nikon can try is to change the form factor on their bodies for a new line of cameras so that they’re like smart phones.
+I think one thing Nikon can try is to change the form factor on their bodies for a new line of entry level cameras so that they’re like smart phones.
 Younger people like portrait format more than landscape.
 This makes the transition from cellphones to cameras easier.

 Last edited: